 7. Munnar, Kerala

 Another popular summer destination in South India, Munnar is home to deep valleys, beautiful green hills, tea and coffee plantations, and breathtaking waterfalls.
-Munnar was established in the late 19th century is the former resort of the British Raj elite.
-It is also home to many endangered species like the Nilgiri Thar and the Neelakurinji.
+Munnar was established in the late 19th century and is the former resort of the British Raj elite.
+It is also home to many endangered species like the Nilgiri Tahr and the Neelakurinji.
 It also has many protected areas for conserving forests and wildlife.
 The natural beauty of Munnar will take your heart away, and it should be on your list of must-see places in South India.
 Get a feel of local Kerala culture and food and enjoy being close to nature with scenic views.
-Don't miss on the handmade chocolates and do shop for some exquisite varieties of teas and spices!
+Don't miss out on the handmade chocolates, and shop for some exquisite varieties of teas and spices!

 8. Coorg, Karnataka